oqtane/oqtane.docs/src/pages/api/index.md

+---
+uid: Oqtane.Api.Home
+---

 # Oqtane API Documentation

 > [!NOTE]
 > The API documentation is still work-in-progress.
+>
+> We need your 🫵🏽 help to make it better 😉.

 ## Colors and Icons

 APIs can be daunting.
-Because of this, we've color-coded the menu to the left and added icons to make it easier for you to get around.
+So we color-coded the menu to the left and added icons to make it easier for you to get around.

 > [!NOTE]
 > This is what the colors and icons in the TOC mean: